-This page provides answers to frequently asked questions about the College’s Admission Ceremony.
+This page provides answers to frequently asked questions about the RCR’s Admission Ceremony.

-Admission ceremonies at the College will take place at Central Hall Westminster.
-Sadly, space limitations and health and safety reasons means that we can only allow three guests per new Fellow.
+Admission ceremonies at the RCR will take place at Central Hall Westminster.
+Sadly, space limitations and health and safety reasons means that we can only allow two guests per new Fellow.

 When will I be eligible to use the designatory letters?